 This entry was posted on Tuesday, March 20th, 2012 at 5:22 AM and is filed under employee awards, Employee Engagement Programs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.

 Should it be the responsibility of business to keep employees happy?
 Certainly an employee’s happiness has something to do with the company they work for, but is that the responsibility of the company?
 Happiness has many facets, and while work environment does have an effect on it, some has to be the individual’s responsibility.

 Here’s an article from Incentive Magazine that we found very interesting.
 It’s about ten ways of keeping your employees motivated, engaged and happy.
 You know, all those motherhood and apple pie type things that the author says are so important in business these days.
 Far be it from me to argue with such admirable management talents such as,

 “being nice, caring, mindful, helpful, courteous, sensitive, present, happy, responsive and grateful.”

 but after I read it I felt like I just came out of being dropped into a syrup bowl.
 It reminds you of a Boy Scout motto for business, doesn’t it?
 I’m sure that if more of those things happened in the business worlds, the workplace would be a better place for all concerned, and I’m sure there are businesses where little of this is ever the norm.
 And that’s a shame.

 As we have been in the employee recognition world for many years we certainly applaud any attempt to make the workplace a better place to be, but feel that there is another very important side of the issue.